-- 8. The first stage of the process is for the Council to determine whether the SPD is likely to have significant effects on the environment.
+- 7. The first stage of the process is for the Council to determine whether the SPD is likely to have significant effects on the environment.
 This screening process includes assessing the SPD against a set of criteria (as set out in Schedule 1 of the SEA Regulations).
 The results of this are set out in table 2 of Appendix 1 of this statement.
-The aim of this statement is therefore to provide sufficient information to demonstrate whether the SPD is likely to have significant environmental effects. - 9.
+The aim of this statement is therefore to provide sufficient information to demonstrate whether the SPD is likely to have significant environmental effects. - 8.
 Where the Council determines that a SEA is not required, Regulation 9(3) of the SEA Regulations states that the Council must prepare a statement setting out the reasons for this determination.
 This statement is Fareham Borough Council's Regulation 9(3) statement.
-The Council has consulted the Environment Agency, Historic England and Natural England on this screening statement.
-Responses to be included at Appendix 2.
+The Council has consulted the Environment Agency, Historic England and Natural England on this screening statement (Appendix 2).